 The best way to prevent gum disease is by reducing the activity of plaque-related bacteria in your mouth.
 Good oral care measures like brushing your teeth two times a day and flossing regularly help prevent the development of an atmosphere that promotes the growth of bacteria and plaque buildup.

 You also need to visit a dentist regularly for checkups and dental cleaning.
 Regular dental checkups can help in detecting conditions such as tooth decay, dry mouth and mild gum infection, which when treated will help avert gum disease.

 Gum disease is mainly caused by the buildup of plaque on the teeth and gums, though other factors like age, smoking, poor nutrition, stress and systemic diseases can increase the risk of the disease.
 Periodontitis has several symptoms including swollen or bleeding gums, receding gums, tooth sensitivity, and loose teeth.
 Treatment for gum disease includes non-surgical and surgical procedures.
-The good news is that you can prevent the disease by brushing and flossing regularly and visiting your dentist frequently.
+The good news is that you can prevent the disease by brushing and flossing regularly and visiting your dentist in Mississauga, ON frequently.